-- Noise reduction and click removal as needed
+- Editing, noise reduction, and click removal as needed

 - Basic mastering*

 Discounts may be possible for mixing an EP or LP.
-Please get in touch with the details of your project to discuss a complete quote.
+Please get in touch to discuss a complete quote.

 *A mix is delivered at release-ready loudness.
-So a single may not need further mastering, but it is always a good idea.
+So a single may not require further mastering, though it is always a good idea.
 In the case of EPs and LPs, further mastering is needed to properly sequence the album.